PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/view-contacts.md

 ---
 # Contacts listing

-The shop offers several points of contact for the customers, from a contact form to a list of physical stores \(if any\).
-These pages are where anything related to your contact details are configured.
+This page lists all the contacts of the store.
+The list of contacts is displayed in the contact form of the front office.
+The customer can choose the contact to send the message.

 ## Call to action